GillySpace27/fluxpype/README.md

 or \
 > flux-config-run

+### Troubleshooting
-If python doesn't see the fluxpype module, try running:
+If python doesn't see the fluxpype module, try running the following in the fluxpype directory:

 > python3 -m pip install -e .